 Layla recently changed the construction of its mattress.

-- The first comfort layer is still made up of 3 inches of copper-infused memory foam
+- The first comfort layer is still made up of 3 inches of copper-infused memory foam that is very soft and relieves pressure exceptionally well.

 - Below that is a new 2 inch layer of convoluted air flow foam, basically a texturized foam that is meant to allow air flow